NTC has extensive experience with placement-based courses

 - Alternative Placements usually take place between May-September at the end of the student’s first year of study

 Churches and organisations interested in hosting a placement student should contact us directly if you would like further information about hosting a student with your church or organisation and one of our Placement Managers will get back to you.
-Youth and Community students study from our Manchester and Glasgow centres, whilst our Practical Theology students study from our Manchester centre.
+All our Youth and Community and Practical Theology students study from our Manchester campus.

 * Students who are studying part-time or are employed in their placement setting may follow a slightly different pattern of placement(s).
 Please contact our Placement Managers for further information